 The ancestors of the Inkaldthorp surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in the village of Ingoldisthorpe which was recorded in the Domesday survey as the site of two mills, a fishery and a salt-house.
 The family also lived in Yorkshire, where the name was associated with the village of Ingthorpe which was held in 1086 by Roger le Poitevin.

 Early Origins of the Inkaldthorp family

-Another 219 words (16 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Inkaldthorp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inkaldthorp research.
+Another 110 words (8 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Inkaldthorp History in all our PDF Extended History products and printed products wherever possible.

 Inkaldthorp Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Inkaldthorp include Inglethorpe, Inglethorp, Ingelthorpe, Ingelthorp, Ingoldthorpe, Ingoldthorp, Ingoldesthorpe, Ingthorpe, Ingthorp, Ingerthorpe, Ingerthorp, Ingaldthorpe, Ingaldthorp, Ingaldsthorpe and many more.

 Early Notables of the Inkaldthorp family (pre 1700)